sahib/rmlint/docs/rmlint.1.rst

 :``-b --match-basename`` / ``-B --no-match-basename`` (**default**):

     Only consider those files as dupes that have the same basename.
 See also ``man 1 basename``.
+The comparison of the basenames is case-insensitive.

 :``-e --match-with-extension`` / ``-E --no-match-with-extension`` (**default**):

     Only consider those files as dupes that have the same file extension.
 For example two photos would only match if they are a ``.png``.
+The extension is compared case insensitive, so ``.PNG`` is the same as ``.png``.

 :``-i --match-without-extension`` / ``-I --no-match-without-extension`` (**default**):

     Only consider those files as dupes that have the same basename minus the file extension.
 For example: ``banana.png`` and ``banana.jpeg`` would be considered, while ``apple.png`` and ``peach.png`` won't.
+The comparison is also case-insensitive.

 :``-n --newer-than-stamp=<timestamp_filename>`` / ``-N --newer-than=<iso8601_timestamp_or_unix_timestamp>``: